 Avalanche's Philipp Grubauer: Stops 35 shots in win

-Grubauer made 35 saves on 37 shots in Saturday's 3-2 overtime win against the Flames in Game 2 of their first-round series.
+Grubauer made 35 saves on 37 shots in Wendesday's 3-2 overtime win over the Flames in Game 4.

-It was a marked improvement across the board for the Avalanche, including their goalie.
-The win is Grubauer's second career postseason victory.
-His strong play in Game 2 allows the Avalanche to return to Denver with the series tied at 1, and likely gives the German goalie another start in Monday's Game 3.
+Down 2-0 with 13 minutes to go, Grubauer turned into a wall, allowing the Avalanche to pull off the comeback win that gives them a 3-1 series lead.
+Grubauer will likely get a chance to close out the series in Game 5 on Friday.

 More News